marcodpt/paw/README.md

  - separate router and data-paw as a plugin
  - make a bundled and minified version available

+ - highlightjs as a component
+ - tests as a route and qunit as a component
+ - `output` raw referenced in `input`, how to solve that?
  - put a hello world in the documentation and in the generated index.html
  - datalist do not work on firefox mobile
  - semantic html tests, no string cmp